andeyt/invention_studio_android/README.md

 # invention-studio-android

-Android application for the Invention Studio
+Android application for the Student Innovation Center Some portions of Code copyright Innovation Studio

 ## Getting Started